Iamvivek-gupta/interview/system.Design.md

 # Memory Leaks
-A memory leak is a situation where memory is allocated for variables, events and objects that are no longer being used by the program, but the garbage collector can't reclaim that memory because the objects are still being referenced somewhere.
+A memory leak is a situation where memory is allocated to a variables, events and objects that are no longer being used by the program, but the garbage collector can't reclaim that memory because the objects are still being referenced somewhere.
 This can lead to performance slowdowns and crashes as the application continues to run. https://www.geeksforgeeks.org/how-to-handle-memory-leaks-in-javascript/